Gulag: Formation and expansion during Stalin's rule

-Although these massive relocation processes were successful in getting a large potential free forced labor work force where they needed to be, that is about all it was successful at doing.
-The "special settlers", as the Soviet government referred to them, all lived on starvation level rations, and many people starved to death in the camps, and anyone who was healthy enough to escape tried to do just that.
-This resulted in the government having to give rations to a group of people they were getting hardly any use out of, and was just costing the Soviet government money.
-The Unified State Political Administration (OGPU) quickly realised the problem, and began to reform the dekulakisation process.
-To help prevent the mass escapes the OGPU started to recruit people within the colony to help stop people who attempted to leave, and set up ambushes around known popular escape routes.
-The OGPU also attempted to raise the living conditions in these camps that would not encourage people to actively try and escape, and Kulaks were promised that they would regain their rights after five years.
-Even these revisions ultimately failed to resolve the problem, and the dekulakisation process was a failure in providing the government with a steady forced labor force.
-These prisoners were also lucky to be in the gulag in the early 1930s.
-Prisoners were relatively well off compared to what the prisoners would have to go through in the final years of the gulag.
+Although these massive relocation processes were successful in transferring a large potential free forced labor work force to places where it was needed, that is about all it was successful in doing.
+All of the "special settlers", as the Soviet government referred to them, lived on starvation level rations, and as a result, many people starved to death in the camps, and anyone who was healthy enough to escape tried to do just that.
+This situation forced the government to give rations to a group of people which it was hardly getting any use out of, and as a result, it was just costing the Soviet government money.
+The OGPU quickly discovered the problem, and in response, it began to reform the dekulakisation process.
+In an attempt to prevent mass escapes from the colony, the OGPU started to recruit prisoners who lived inside it, and it also set up ambushes around popular escape routes.
+The OGPU also attempted to raise the living conditions in these camps in order to discourage people from actively trying to escape from them, and kulaks were told that they would regain their rights in five years.
+Even these revisions ultimately failed to resolve the problem, and as a result, the dekulakisation process was a failure because it did not lead to the creation of a steady forced labor force for the government.

-The Gulag was officially established on April 25, 1930, as the GULAG by the OGPU order 130/63 in accordance with the Sovnarkom order 22 p.
-248 dated April 7, 1930.
-It was renamed as the GULAG in November of that year.

-The hypothesis that economic considerations were responsible for mass arrests during the period of Stalinism has been refuted on the grounds of former Soviet archives that have become accessible since the 1990s, although some archival sources also tend to support an economic hypothesis.
-In any case, the development of the camp system followed economic lines.
-The growth of the camp system coincided with the peak of the Soviet industrialisation campaign.
-Most of the camps established to accommodate the masses of incoming prisoners were assigned distinct economic tasks.
-These included the exploitation of natural resources and the colonization of remote areas, as well as the realisation of enormous infrastructural facilities and industrial construction projects.
-The plan to achieve these goals with "special settlements" instead of labor camps was dropped after the revealing of the Nazino affair in 1933.